khmarbaise/multienv-maven-plugin/README.md

 single `war` file as a result.

-The prerequisite to use the MultiEnv Maven Plugin is to create a folder structure similar like the following:
+The prerequisite to use the MultiEnv Maven Plugin is to create a directory structure similar like the following:

      src
       ├── main